Pavilion of Human Passions: Inception and construction

 The building, though, has had a turbulent history.
 The small neoclassical pavilion was originally planned for the 1897 Brussels International Exposition, of which it is one of the few physical remnants.
 Although completed in time for the fair, the collaboration between the architect and the artist soon led to an irreconcilable disagreement delaying its official opening until 1899.
-At first, Horta designed the pavilion's façade to be open, serving as a shelter on rainy days — without the wall and bronze doors behind the colonnade — so that the relief would always be visible for passers-by.
+At first, Horta designed the pavilion's façade to be open, serving as a shelter on rainy days—without the wall and bronze doors behind the colonnade—so that the relief would always be visible for passers-by.
 But Lambeaux, against Horta's will, wanted a gallery wall behind the columns.
-The dispute remain unsolved for years: on the inauguration day on 1 October 1899, the unfinished temple stood open with the relief visible from the surrounding park.
+The dispute remained unsolved for years: on the inauguration day on 1 October 1899, the unfinished temple stood open with the relief visible from the surrounding park.
 Under pressure of public opinion and the authorities, Horta had to alter his plans and close the temple with a wooden barricade, and it was left unfinished only three days after inauguration.

 Lambeaux never knew the pavilion as it currently stands.
 Shortly after Lambeaux's death, Horta acceded to his wishes by building the wall that would permanently hide the bas-relief with a closed front to enhance the natural light coming through the glass roof.
+This modification was carried out in 1909, and the building reopened in 1910 without an official ceremony.
+The pavilion remained architecturally incomplete.

 Later years

 In 1967, the building was given in leasehold for 99 years by King Baudouin to King Faisal ibn Abd al-Aziz of Saudi Arabia, on an official visit to Belgium, together with the East Pavilion of the 1880 National Exhibition that would later become the Great Mosque of Brussels, to house a museum of Islamic art.
-The building and the relief were protected by a royal decree on 18 November 1976.
+The building and the relief were protected by a royal decree issued on 18 November 1976.
 Two years later, the donation to King Khaled of Saudi Arabia was made official by the royal decree of 12 September 1979.

+This new purpose entailed a transformation of the building, the initial sketches of which were drawn up by the Tunisian architect Mongi Boubaker, as well as the removal of the relief.
+Begun without authorisation in 1980, the dismantling work was quickly halted following a complaint from the Royal Commission for Monuments and Sites, which emphasised that the two works were inseparable.
+Numerous alternatives were then considered, such as moving the pavilion and its relief to the other side of the park and building a new museum next to the mosque.
+However, given the impossibility of finding a solution, the museum project was abandoned.

-The Saudi Government eventually gave its operation back to the Royal Museums of Art and History.
+The Saudi government eventually gave its operation back to the Royal Museums of Art and History.
 The pavilion remained closed to the public except on occasional open days.
 Since 2002, the pavilion is open one hour per day, except on Mondays.
 In recent years, this was not due to the public's prudishness, but out of fear for vandalism.